bgamari/ghc-wiki-import/safe-haskell.md

 - Likewise, `RULES` and `SPECIALIZE` pragmas can change the behavior of trusted code in unanticipated ways.

+- `OPTIONS_GHC` is probably dangerous in unfiltered form, as it could potentially expose packages with trusted but not trustworthy modules.

 - The `StandaloneDeriving` extension can be used to violate constructor access control by defining instances of `Read` and `Show` to examine and construct data values with inaccessible constructors.

 - Similarly, `GeneralizedNewtypeDeriving` can also violate constructor access control, by allowing untrusted code to manipulate protected data types in ways the data type author did not intend.